 Your shopping cart is empty!

-There are numerous models available from Microdive Company, but the C-Pro is aimed at yachtsmen.
+There are numerous models available from Microdive Scuba Equipment, but the C-Pro is aimed at yachtsmen.
 The beauty of the kit is in its packaging.
 Conventional scuba gear is bulky, but the C-Pro rucksack contains the lot – air bottle, buoyancy control device, regulator, air gauge and all connectors.
 It doesn’t come with a depth gauge though, but it can be purchased as a separate upgrade (the reason behind the kit not being supplied with a depth gauge is due to the minimalistic purpose of use of the C-Pro.
 It is most suitable for the person who only wants to be down at a couple of metres depth, in a very controlled evironment and for a limited time only).

 While there are other products on the market aimed at shallow-water use, the C-Pro standard stands out as it has a buoyancy control device (BCD).
 This is an important piece of safety kit, without which the weight of the other gear could pull you under.
 My C-Pro came with a 5 litre tank, which should be good for 30-40 minutes of shallow water diving, after which you’ll need to take it to a dive shop to get it refilled at a cost of about £2.
 The kit weighs around 13kg, so while not exactly light it’s a featherweight compared to conventional scuba gear.